All Products

 • When you manually create a table schema in the destination, if the data type of any column is not supported by the data transmission service, implicit data type conversion may occur in the destination, which causes inconsistent column types between the source and destination databases.

-• If you have selected only Incremental Synchronization when you created the data migration project, the data transmission service requires that the local incremental logs of the source database be retained for more than 48 hours.
+• If you selected only Incremental Synchronization when you created the data migration task, the data transmission service requires that the local incremental logs of the source database be retained for at least 48 hours.

-In the following table, OB_MySQL stands for a MySQL tenant of OceanBase Database, which supports OceanBase cluster instances and self-managed databases in a virtual private cloud (VPC).
+In the following table, OB_MySQL stands for a MySQL tenant of OceanBase Database, which supports OceanBase cluster instances and serverless instances.

 Source